yonitjio/exploring-odoo/viz_bot/README.md

-# Explain dashboard with Google Gemini and Piper
+# Automate schedules with AI
 > [!WARNING]
 > This module is purely experimental and for educational purpose use only.
 >